mushab19/Machine-Learning-Specialization/README.md

 # Machine-Learning-Specialization

-Machine Learning Specialization offered by Deeplearning.ai, instructed by Luis Serrano on Coursera.
+Machine Learning Specialization offered by Deeplearning.ai on Coursera.
 This specialization consist of three courses, such as Linear Algebra, Calculus, and Probability & Statistics.
 This include all my assignments from three courses.

 ## Course 1: Supervised Machine Learning Regression and Classification